ianJStutor/css-animation-scrubber/README.md

 #### Negative <code>animationDelay</code>

 This CSS property is not usually associated with negative values.
-However, it's possible to subtract time from the end state with negative values, effectively enabling the "scrubbing" of a CSS animation: starting at different points in the timeline, going forward or backwards, skipping portions--all from an HTML slider.
+However, it's possible to subtract time from the end state with negative values, effectively enabling the "scrubbing" of a CSS animation: starting at different points in the timeline, going forward or backwards, skipping portions&mdash;all from an HTML slider.

 #### Looking up an element's <code>offsetHeight</code> property to reset animation timing